corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/vnodes/retrieving.md

 ## Retrieving All Virtual Nodes

-To retrieve a list of all virtual nodes in the cluster use the GET method of the <a href ="../../reference/rest-api/C5_OpenAPI.html#tag/Virtual-Node-API/operation/get_virtualnode">`/api/v1/virtualnode` endpoint </a>:
+To retrieve a list of all virtual nodes in the cluster, use the GET method of the <a href ="../../reference/rest-api/C5_OpenAPI.html#tag/Virtual-Node-API/operation/get_virtualnode">`/api/v1/virtualnode` endpoint </a>:

 {{< tabs >}}
 {{% tab name="Bash"%}}